GPU Guide

 duke_h200_hp | 3600 | 182 | 3417

-Once access is granted, users can request GPU nodes through the Open OnDemand or through slurm.
+Once access is granted, users can request GPU nodes through Open OnDemand or through slurm batch job scripts.
 Please see the sections below for more information on how to request and use GPU resources.

 Using H200 GPUs on Open OnDemand